 In addition, there were chalk outlines of further bodies next to them, including some smaller, child-sized ones.
 Each chalk outline had a number representing its place in the rising death toll.
 Almost all passers-by were taken aback by the sight of the “dead bodies”.

 The protest was organised independently by a group of students all connected to the theatre.
-The five participants, Caitlin McLead, Tanya Wells, Helena Miscioscia, Cara Verkerk and Lydia Rynne viewed the event as a performance protest.
+The five participants, Caitlin McLead, Tanya Wells, Helena Miscioscia, Lydia Rynne and an anonymous member of the protest viewed the event as a performance protest.

 Lydia Rynne described it as an emotional experience, saying, “I was thinking about my breathing and thinking about the other bodies really lying there that aren’t breathing anymore.”